 - This phenomenon is normal.
 When the channel waveform displays beyond the waveform display area, the measured value is displayed as -----.
 If the channel vertical sensitivity or vertical position is adjusted, the measured value can be displayed correctly; - This phenomenon is normal.
 When there is no full-cycle waveform in the waveform display area, the measured value may be displayed as -----.
 If the time base is adjusted, the measured value will be displayed correctly. - This phenomenon is normal, and the measured value of the FFT waveform is displayed as -----. - 11.
-When viewing pictures, no pictures are displayed: - Check whether the USB option in the settings is set as the USB storage device.
-If it is the USB storage device, please change to other options. - 12.
-Oscilloscope will automatically shut down after no operation for a period of time:
+CSV files cannot be selected when loading reference: - CSV files are not the supported format that can be loaded into reference channels. - 12.
+Tap the button during the use of oscilloscope, there is no beep sound: - Check whether the sound volume setting is correct. - 13.
+Oscilloscope backlight has low brightness:

-- Check whether the shutdown time setting is Disabled; if it is not Disabled, it will automatically shut down when the set time is reached. - 13.
-CSV files cannot be selected when loading reference: - CSV files are not the supported format that can be loaded into reference channels. - 14.
-Tap the button during the use of oscilloscope, there is no beep sound: - Check whether the sound volume setting is correct. - 15.
-Oscilloscope backlight has low brightness: - Check whether the backlight settings are correct. - 16.
+- Check whether the backlight settings are correct. - 14.
 A waveform being moved changes abruptly: - Check whether the picture is displayed in full screen.

-17. Turn off the channel at Auto state:
+15. Turn off the channel at Auto state: